ermuller/rancid-stuff/README.md

 Also, basic aerohive support is added here via the "ahlogin" and "ahrancid" scripts.
-These are based on clogin/rancid from 2.3.8. login diffs are mainly just to send "console page 0" and to handle the "config changed, save?" prompts.
+These are based on clogin/rancid from 2.3.8.
+The login diffs are mainly just to send "console page 0" and to handle the "config changed, save?" prompts.

 This has been running in production for several years, though only